pra1981/PratheepaJ.github.io/content/home/about.md

 I received an MS in Statistics from Texas Tech University, advised by [Alex Trindade](http://www.math.ttu.edu/~atrindad/).
 I received a BS degree in Statistics and Operations Research from [University of Peradeniya](https://sci.pdn.ac.lk/scs/) in Sri Lanka and was a lecturer in statistics before coming to Texas Tech University.

-Apart from research, I am interested in teaching, mentoring, curriculum development, community outreach, and sports.
+Apart from research, I am interested in teaching, mentoring, curriculum development, community outreach, sports, and art.

 My CV can be found [here](files/cv.pdf)